nathaliefil/uroboros/QuickGuide.md

 ```

 Uroboros allows to use variables and they are (like all data structures) of five types: Logic, Number, Time, Text, List.
 For more
 information about data types go to [data types](documentation/DataTypes.md).
 Variables are dynamically typed.
+Name of new variable
+has to be different than [inner variables](documentation/InnerVariables.md).

 ```
 files{